Chronology of the Bible: Other chronologies: Septuagint, Samaritan, Jubilees, Seder Olam

 The canonical text of the Hebrew Bible is called the Masoretic Text, a text preserved by Jewish rabbis from early in the 7th and 10th centuries CE.
 There are, however, two other major texts, the Septuagint and the Samaritan Pentateuch.
-The Septuagint is a Koine Greek translation of the original Biblical Hebrew holy books.
+The Septuagint is a Koine Greek translation of earlier versions of the original Biblical Hebrew holy books.
 It is estimated that the first five books of the Septuagint, known as the Torah or Pentateuch, were translated in the mid-3rd century BCE and the remaining texts were translated in the 2nd century BCE.
 It mostly agrees with the Masoretic Text, but not in its chronology.

 The Samaritan text is preserved by the Samaritan community.
 This community dates from some time in the last few centuries BCE—just when is disputed—and, like the Septuagint, their Bible differs markedly from the Masoretic Text in its chronology.
 Modern scholars do not regard the Masoretic Text as superior to the other two—the Masoretic is sometimes clearly wrong, as when it says that Saul began to reign at one year of age and reigned for two years.
 More relevantly, all three texts have a clear purpose, which is not to record history so much as to bring the narrative to a point which represents the culmination of history.
 In the Samaritan Pentateuch, the genealogies and narratives were shaped to ensure a chronology of 3000 years from creation to the Israelite settlement of Canaan.
-Northcote reports this as the "Proto-SP chronology," as designated by John Skinner (1910), and he speculates that this chronology may have been extended to put the rebuilding of the Second Temple at an even AM 3900, after three 1,300-year phases.
+Northcote reports this as the "Proto-SP chronology", as designated by John Skinner (1910), and he speculates that this chronology may have been extended to put the rebuilding of the Second Temple at an even AM 3900, after three 1,300-year phases.
 In the Septuagint version of the Pentateuch the Israelite chronology extends 4,777 years from creation to the finishing of the Second Temple, as witnessed in the Codex Alexandrinus manuscript.
 This calculation only emerges by supplementing Septuagint with the MT's chronology of kings.
-There were at least 3 variations of Septuagint chronology; Eusebius used one variation, now favored by Hughes and others.
+There were at least three variations of Septuagint chronology; Eusebius used one variation, now favored by Hughes and others.
 Northcote asserts that the Septuagint calendrical pattern was meant to demonstrate that there were 5,000 years from creation to a contemporaneous Ptolemaic Egypt, c.
 300 BCE.